Shoulder InstabilityDynamic evaluation of instability

 Shoulder instability is a common pathology in young or athletic adult that results in chronic dislocations or subluxations.
 When multiple dislocations episodes occur, surgical treatment is indicated.
 But this treatment really stabilizes the joint or only prevents it to dislocate?

-The objective of this study is to investigate and compare the shoulder stability in patients with anterior instability by performing a dynamic motion capture analysis before and after surgical treatment.
-The results of this study will provide a better understanding of this disease, and evaluate the effectiveness of the proposed surgical treatment.
+The objective of this study was to investigate and compare the shoulder stability in patients with anterior instability by performing a dynamic motion capture analysis before and after surgical treatment.
+The results of this study provided a better understanding of this disease, and evaluated the effectiveness of the proposed surgical treatment.

 Modeling and simulation of the shoulder

 La Tour Hospital – Division of Orthopedic and Trauma Surgery

 Lädermann A, Denard PJ, Tirefort J, Kolo FC, Chagué S, Cunningham G, Charbonnier C. Does Surgery for Instability of the Shoulder Truly Stabilize the Glenohumeral Joint?
 A Prospective Comparative Cohort Study, Medicine, 95(31):e4369, 2016.

 Lädermann A, Charbonnier C. Kinematics of the Shoulder Joint, Leading Opinions, 2015.